Baby Food Blender vs Food Processor

 What if you can do everything, both cook and blend, with one appliance?
-The Cherub Baby Steamer Blender Baby Food Maker and Processor will steam, cook and blend your food.
-In addition, this baby food processor and cooker can be used to sterilise your bottles and all your baby feeding accessories.
+The Cherub Automatic Baby Food Maker and Processor will steam, cook and blend your food.
+In addition, this baby food maker can be used to sterilise your bottles and all your baby feeding accessories.
 With an LCD screen, we think this is the best baby food blender and steamer that gives you maximum control over how you prepare your baby’s food.
 It is an all-in-one unit, so you don’t have to dig out any separate appliances or equipment.

 Our baby food blender and steamer is designed to cook your baby’s food in the healthiest way possible.
 Steaming preserves all the natural vitamins and nutrients.
 Plus the powerful baby food blender and processor will puree steamed fruit and vegetables in seconds.
 And as your baby gets older, the blender gives you control over the texture of your baby food, so that they an explore different foods from smooth purees to more chunky textures.

 Our baby food blender and steamer is suitable for preparing a variety of steamed vegetables, or for blending fresh fruits.
 Check out some easy and delicious recipes here.